mikegcoleman/hybrid-swarm/README.md

-#### What is "Orchestration"
+## What is "Orchestration"

 If you heard about containers you've probably heard about orchstration as well.
-Conatiner orchestrators, such as Docker Swarm and Kubernetes, provide a ton of functionality around managing and deploying containerized applications.
+Container orchestrators, such as Docker Swarm and Kubernetes, provide a ton of functionality around managing and deploying containerized applications.
 But the two most fundamental things they do are clustering and scheduling (that's not all they do by a long shot, but they are arguably the two most important fuctions).

 Clustering is the concept of taking a group of machines and treating them as a single computing resource.
 These machines are capable of accepting any workload becaues they all offer the same capabilities.
 These clustered machines don't have to be running on the same infrastructure - they could be a  mix of bare metal and VMs for instance.

-Scheduling is the process of deciding where a workload should reside.
+Scheduling is the process of deciding where a workload should execute.
 When an admin starts a new instance of website she can decide what region it needs to go on or if it should be on bare metal or in the cloud.
 The scheduler will make that happen.
 Schedulers also make sure that the application maintains its desired state.
 For example, if there were 10 copies of a web site running, and one of them crashed, the scheduler would know this and start up a new instance to take the failed one's place.

-With Docker ther is a built-in orchestrator: Docker Swarm.
+Docker features a built-in orchestrator: Docker Swarm.
 It provides both clustering and scheduling as well as many other advanced services.

-The next part of the lab will start with the deployment of a 3 node Docker swarm cluster.
+This lab will start with the deployment of a 3 node Docker Swarm cluster.

-### Build your cluster
+## Build your cluster

-Note: If you have just completed a previous part of the workshop, please close that session and start a new one.

 1. In your broswer navigate to [Play with Docker](https://dockercon.play-with-docker.com)

 1. In the PWD interface click `+ Add new instance` to instantiate a linux node

-2. Repeat step 1 to add a second node to the cluster.
+1. Repeat step 1 to add a second node to the cluster.

-3. Click the `Windows containers` slider and then click `+ Add New Instance`
+1. Click the `Windows containers` slider and then click `+ Add New Instance`

     There are now three standalone Docker hosts: 2 linux and 1 Windows.

-4. In the console for `node1` initialize Docker Swarm
+1. In the console for `node1` initialize Docker Swarm

-    ```
+    ```bash
     $ docker swarm init --advertise-addr eth0

     Swarm initialized: current node (ujsz5fd1ozr410x1ywuix7sik) is now a manager.